highcharts/highcharts/docs/dashboards/style-by-css.md

 }
 ```

-To style the dashboard's cell:
+To style the dashboard's renderTo:
 ```css
 .highcharts-dashboards-cell {
     text-align: left;